jaredpalmer/after.js/UPGRADING.md

 > Check [after-async-component](https://github.com/nimacsoft/babel-plugin-after-async-component) repo for more options.

-**by using the Babel plugin THERE IS NO NEED TO CHANGE your routes, and old `routes.js` file works fine.**
+**by using the Babel plugin THERE IS NO NEED TO CHANGE your routes, and your current `routes.js` file works fine.**

 #### Limitations of the Babel plugin